 THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
-Tffootivo until 2021 12 02

 BB Voluntary Requests to Stop Medical Assistance

 BB Voluntary Requests to Stop Medical Assistance

 A customer or representative may ask for benefits to be stopped for any AHCCCS Medical Assistance (MA) program at any time.